Skip to main content

 Stellic provides a RESTful interface that enables you to export data on demand.
 It offers secure endpoints for programmatic access to Stellic resources, complementing other integration methods to deliver near real-time data to your users.

-There are few things to keep in mind when using the bulk export endpoints:
+There are a few things to keep in mind when using the bulk export endpoints:

 • The bulk export process will vary depending on the volume of data requested